pranavchary/tld-gamon/README.md

 # TLD Mythic Rating Helper
 Mythic Rating Helper is a Discord bot which can provide information about completing Mythic+ dungeons at certain keystone levels and how that might impact a character's Mythic+ rating.
-This version of Mythic Rating Helper has been modified and is currently meant to work within the Discord server for the World of Warcraft guild The Last Dynasty (US - Thrall).
+This version of Mythic Rating Helper has been modified and is currently meant to work within the Discord server for the World of Warcraft guild The Last Dynasty (US - Thrall), **TLD Reforged**.

 Some operations this bot can perform:
 - Simulate a character running all Mythic+ dungeons at a single keystone level